vippsas/vipps-partner-api/vipps-partner-api.md

 The merchant can not change the information provided by the partner, so if something needs to be corrected, the merchant must contact the partner to have the partner submit a new product order with the correct details.

+### Future improvements

+We may allow the merchant to change some of the data pre-filled by the partner, but this is not trivial.
+The updated data must also be made available for the partner.

 ## Questions?